Shiv-Kubal/Serverclient-Virtual-Ball-Game/README.md

 ## Features

-Established client-server connection in Java where server responds to client request.
+Established socket-based client-server connection in Java where server responds to client request.
 Programmed a game where players can pass the ball to each other and server stores the up-to-date information.

 - Client establishes a connection with the server
 - Client is assigned a unique ID when joining the game